Search engine optimization (SEO) and industrial content marketing

 Organic SEO is not dead

-Our experience with industrial clients shows a similar trend, most of their traffic continues to come from organic search even for those who invest in pay-per-click (PPC) campaigns.
+Organic or natural search engine optimization (SEO) has changed significantly in recent years.
 The difference is that the focus today has shifted from just discovery optimization to combining discovery with conversion optimization.

 Trying to game Google and search engines with SEO tricks for short-term gains has never worked.
 We have always believed in creating good content that is relevant for human readers first and let the search engines follow.
 That philosophy has served our industrial clients well.
 It has withstood all Google algorithm updates up to now and will continue to do so in the future.
 Human visitors convert into customers, search engine bots do not.